t0gun/emailfutbol/README.md

 # emailfutbol

-A small CLI tool that emails only the football fixtures I care about — no apps, no spam, just a filtered matchday digest in my inbox every morning.
+A small CLI tool that emails only the football fixtures I care about

 ## What It Does